moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 ## DM: todoMM add "control flow" to this file

 The control flow is the order in which the computer executes _statements_ in a script.
-Code is run in order from the first line in the file to the last line, unless the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.
+Code is run in order from the first line in the file to the last line, unless the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.(done)

 ## Magic string

 magic strings are string values that are specified directly within application code that have an impact on the application's behavior
 DM: todoMM: read some opinion articles, or reddit, etc. - why are magic strings to be avoided? (in progress) Hey, the intention, is that you mention a few reasons to avoid here.
-THe reason I thought of asking you to do that research, is when I read the definintion, I felt there should be some good reasons listed as part of the vocabulary definition.
+THe reason I thought of asking you to do that research, is when I read the definition, I felt there should be some good reasons listed as part of the vocabulary definition.
+ * why are magic strings to be avoided? the reason is, such strings will end up being duplicated within the system, and since they cannot automatically be updated using refactoring tools, they become a common source of bugs when changes are made to some strings but not others.
+For another reason, is when your application grows bigger, it may sound difficult to access all the magic strings.

 ## pre-trained model AKA pre-trained code model AKA? "pre-coded models"